Decentralized End-to-End Multi-AAV Pursuit Using Predictive Spatio-Temporal Observation via Deep Reinforcement Learning: RESULTS AND DISCUSSION

 \subsection{Experimental Setup}

 Training is performed in {NVIDIA Isaac Sim} using the {OmniDrones} platform~\cite{xu2024omnidrones} on an RTX 5880 Ada GPU with 1024 parallel environments. {To facilitate robust sim-to-real transfer, Domain Randomization (DR)~\cite{tobin2017domain} is applied during training by injecting Gaussian noise into the pursuers' proprioceptive states and relative observations.} The control policy operates at $10$~Hz, interacting with a $100$~Hz physics simulation.
 Experiments are conducted in a circular arena ($r=9.0$~m) populated with {randomly placed} static obstacles ($0.4\times0.4$~m) to ensure environmental diversity.
 Pursuers are subject to kinematic constraints with a maximum speed of {$v_{\max}=0.8$~m/s} and a limited perception horizon of {$r_{\max}=10.0$~m}.
-The {Evader} is controlled by the specialized multi-modal APF policy, which integrates tangential vector fields to enable high-speed wall-following. {Unlike standard random-walk or purely repulsive APF evaders, this specialized policy generates highly adversarial maneuvers to robustly challenge the pursuers.} At the start of each episode, the Evader is initialized at a random position, and the Pursuer team is spawned $3.5$~m behind it, with all agents facing the positive x-axis.
+The {Evader} uses a specialized multi-modal APF policy with tangential vector fields, producing aggressive wall-following maneuvers that challenge the pursuers.
+At the start of each episode, the Evader is initialized at a random position, and the Pursuer team is spawned $3.5$~m behind it, with all agents facing the positive x-axis.
 A successful capture is recorded when any pursuer closes within $1.4$~m.
 Performance is quantified by two primary metrics: \begin{itemize} \item \textbf{Success Rate (SR):} The percentage of episodes where the pursuers successfully capture the evader within the time limit ($T_{\max}=30.0$~s). \item \textbf{Capture Time (CT):} The average number of control steps required to achieve capture, calculated only over successful episodes. \end{itemize} Quantitative results (Table \ref{tab:ours_first_comparison_final_corrected}) are averaged over {150 independent rollouts} per condition.